scitran/client/Search-syntax.md

 st.search('group','users',groupName); % Users from a group
 st.search('group','all labels');      % Groups appear to have both labels and names
 ```
-### Contains and matches exactly
+### Partial and exact matches

-Often you will search for an object based on its label (or name, see below).
-You can specify that an exact match or a partial match.
+When searching for an object based on its label (or name), you can specify an exact match or a partial match.
 For example, on the vistalab site we have a project with the label 'VWFA' and several other projects that include 'VWFA' in the label.

 When we search for a project label exact 'VWFA'
 ```